karunais13/laravel-js-localization/readme.md

 ```html
 <script src="{{ asset('js/simple-js-localise.js') }}"></script>
 ```
-**Note: You'll have to localization:generate-js if you change your localization file.**
+**Note: You'll have to run localization:generate-js if you change your localization files.**

 ### Set Locale